Jaska8/webradio/README.md

 Passwords are generated on first boot, you will find them inside the icescast.xml and ices.xml if you need to access admin panel or use your own source client on icecast

-Edit maximum <sources>1</sources> inside icecast.xml if you inted to use multiple source clients

-mount container path /music to your host
+Mount container path /music to your host

 Docker https://hub.docker.com/r/jaska8/webradio